Sukirti Kandpal: 2010–2015: Breakthrough in Pyaar Kii Ye Ek Kahaani and Bigg Boss

 In 2010, she appeared as Siddheshwari Singh in Agle Janam Mohe Bitiya Hi Kijo.
 In June 2010, she participated in Imagine TV's reality show Meethi Choori No 1.
 Later in October 2010, she played a double role in Balaji Telefilms' supernatural romance Pyaar Kii Ye Ek Kahaani as Piya Dobriyal and as Princess Maithili.
-The show was first youth centric supernatural series in India inspired by The Vampire Diaries and Twilight Saga.
+The show was the first youth centric supernatural series in India, inspired by The Vampire Diaries and Twilight Saga.
 The show aired its last episode on 15 December 2011 and established her fame and recognition.
 In the same year, she participated in another reality show for Imagine TV, Nachle Ve with Saroj Khan.

 Kandpal took a break before returning to acting in 2012 as NRI Jazz in Rab Se Sona Ishq in 2012.
 She appeared as four characters with same face in Life OK's series Mystery of clones as a part of Hum Ne Li Hai...Shapath and later returned for another episode as a part of team of criminals who escape from prison to take revenge on Shapath team.
 She co-hosted a special episode based on the harassment of girls in the crime based television series Gumrah: End of Innocence on Channel V, and later made an appearance on the same show as a college girl in an episode based on the consequences of an open relationship.

 In 2013, she starred in Kaisa Ye Ishq Hai..ajab sa risk hai on Life OK as lead.
 In 2014, she participated in the reality show Bigg Boss 8 where she survived for two weeks until she got evicted on day 14.

 In 2015, she played a journalist, Debjani Thakur, in &TV's Dilli Wali Thakur Gurls, which was a TV adaptation of Anuja Chauhan's novel Those Pricey Thakur Gurls.